Jason Flom

 Jason Flom (born February 17, 1961) is an American music industry executive, podcaster and philanthropist.
-He is the founder of Lava Records, and was previously the chairman of Atlantic Records and Virgin Records/Capitol Music Group.
-He is also an advocate for those who have allegedly been wrongfully convicted.
+He is the founder of Lava Records, and previously served as the chairman of Atlantic Records, Virgin Records and Capitol Music Group.
+He is also known for his advocacy on behalf of individuals who have been wrongfully convicted.

-Music industry career
+Career

+Early Career and Atlantic Records

-In 1979, while a college freshman at New York University, Flom got a job as a trainee field merchandiser at Atlantic Records hanging record posters in stores.
+In 1979, while a college freshman at New York University, Flom got a job as a trainee field merchandiser at Atlantic Records hanging posters in record stores.
 In 1981, he moved to the sales research team and, in 1983, into Atlantic's A&R department.
 At 20, Flom departed NYU to work full-time at Atlantic.
 Bands he signed at the time included Skid Row and Stone Temple Pilots.

+Lava Records

 In 1995, Flom launched Lava Records in partnership with Atlantic Records.

-In 2004, Flom sold Lava Records to Atlantic Records Group, where he was named chairman and CEO of the Atlantic Records Group.
+In 2004, Flom sold Lava Records to Atlantic Records Group, where he was named chairman and CEO.
 Flom was named chairman and CEO of Virgin Records in 2005.
-In 2007, he led a merger with Capitol Records to create the Capitol Music Group, where he was named chairman and CEO.
+In 2007, after Capitol Records merged with Virgin Records, Capitol Music Group was created, where he was named chairman and CEO.
 In 2007 he signed Katy Perry.
 In 2008, Flom left Capitol Music Group to re-launch his own Lava Records label, this time in partnership with Universal Music Group's Republic Records.
-In 2013, Flom signed Lorde to Lava, which released her debut single, "Royals".
+In 2013, Flom signed Lorde to Lava, which released her debut single, "Royals."

-Flom founded Lava Publishing in 2014, which has published writing from Evan Konrad, Maty Noyes, and all four members of Greta Van Fleet.
+Flom founded Lava Publishing in 2014, which has published writing from Maty Noyes, and Greta Van Fleet.
+He also founded Lava Media with Jeff Kempler, a multimedia company encompassing recorded music, publishing, and podcasting ventures.

-In 2018, Flom co-wrote a children's book titled Lulu Is a Rhinoceros with his daughter Allison Flom—a book which follows a bulldog named Lulu who identifies as a rhino.